Central African Republic–France relations: 20th century

 France retained a high degree of involvement in Central African politics throughout the Cold War.

 In December 1965, a coup d'état was launched against President Dacko and Army Commander Jean-Bédel Bokassa declared himself President of CAR.
 Bokassa's coup took place with support or tacit approval of France, which had grown weary of Dacko due to his government establishing relations with China in 1964.
 In 1975, French President Valéry Giscard d'Estaing attended the France-Africa Summit held in Bangui.
 President Giscard was known to visit the country several times and partook in hunting expeditions with Bokassa.
-In December 1976, President Bokassa declared himself Emperor of the Central African Republic and his coronation ceremony amounted to approx. $20 million USD, which was equivalent to the GDP of the nation for an entire year.
+In December 1976, President Bokassa declared himself Emperor of the Central African Republic and his coronation ceremony amounted to approx. US$20 million, which was equivalent to the GDP of the nation for an entire year.
 The French government provided substantial material support to the ceremony.

 Due to fears over Bokassa's rapprochement to Muammar Gaddafi's Libya as well as widespread human rights abuses including the Ngaragba Prison massacre, the French intelligence service SDECE removed Bokassa from power in a 1979 intervention codenamed Operation Caban, carried out while the Emperor was on an official trip in Libya.
 David Dacko was re-instated as President of CAR and Bokassa was later offered asylum in France.
 In October 1979, the French newspaper Le Canard enchaîné ran a piece stating that President Giscard had accepted two diamonds while Minister of Finance in 1973 by Bokassa.
 The scandal became known as the Diamonds Affair (Affaire des diamants).

 Operation Caban was followed up by Operation Barracuda, its counterpart carried out by the regular military and troupes de marine (instead of the SDECE) to stabilize the new regime over the course of the next two years.
 However, France went on to support André Kolingba in his 1981 coup against Dacko.
 The French military advisor Jean-Claude Mantion, a SDECE and DGSE officer who had been implied in the 1981 coup, had been installed at the head of the Presidential Guard under Dacko shortly before the coup took place.
 Mantion maintained this position throughout the entirety of the Kolingba era.
 This led him to be described as a "proconsul" and as "the president of President Kolingba", implying he was even more powerful than Kolingba himself.

 In 1997, Central African President Ange-Félix Patassé negotiated the Bangui Agreements to bring an end to the 1990s conflict between government and rebel forces.
 As a result of the agreements, France closed its military base in Bouar in 1998.
 Ties to France became less pronounced during the Patassé era.